zhenrong-wang/hpc-now/README.md

 - `license`      Read the terms of the MIT License
 - `repair`       Try to repair the hpcopr core components.

-For more information, please refer to Docs/UserManual-EN.pdf.
+For more information, please refer to docs/UserManual-EN.pdf **CAUTION: This file may not be updated**.

-The most detailed help info can be found by the command `hpcopr help`.
+The most detailed and updated help info can be found by the command `hpcopr help`.
 We are also considering writing a standard mannual for `hpcopr`.
 If you are interested, please let us know.

 # **4. Contributing**